Los Angeles Lakers: 1954–1958: Post-Mikan dry spell

+Bob Short owned the team from 1957 to 1965 and relocated the franchise from Minneapolis to Los Angeles in 1960.

 Following Mikan's retirement in the 1954 off-season, the Lakers struggled but still managed to win 40 games.
 Although they defeated the Rochester Royals in the first round of the playoffs, they were defeated by the Fort Wayne Pistons in the semifinals.
 Although they had losing records the next two seasons, they made the playoffs each year.
 Mikan came back for the last half of the 1955–56 season, but struggled and retired for good after the season.
 Led by Lovellette's 20.6 points and 13.5 rebounds, they advanced to the Conference Finals in 1956–57.
 The Lakers had one of the worst seasons in team history in 1957–58 when they won a league-low 19 games.
 They had hired Mikan, who had been the team's general manager for the previous two seasons, as head coach to replace Kundla.
 Mikan was fired in January when the team was 9–30, and Kundla was rehired.

 The Lakers earned the top pick in the 1958 NBA draft and used it to select Elgin Baylor.
 Baylor, who was named NBA Rookie of the Year and co-MVP of the 1959 NBA All-Star Game, averaged 24.9 ppg and 15.0 rpg helping the Lakers improve to second in their division despite a 33–39 record.
 After upsetting the Hawks in six games in the division finals, they returned to the NBA Finals, but were swept by the Celtics, beginning their long rivalry.